-The Company and Tonogold also agreed that, upon the closing of the sale of the Lucerne mine properties, it will enter into a new Option Agreement to lease its permitted American Flat property, plant and equipment to Tonogold for crushing, leaching and processing material from the Lucerne mine.
+The Company and Tonogold also entered into a new Option Agreement to lease its permitted American Flat property, plant and equipment to Tonogold for crushing, leaching and processing material from the Lucerne mine.
 If the option is exercised, Tonogold will pay the Company a rental fee of \$1 million per year plus \$1 per processed ton, in addition to all the costs of operating and maintaining the facility, up to and until the first \$15 million in rental fees are paid, and then stepping down to \$1 million per year and \$0.50 per processed ton for the next \$10 million paid to Comstock, and then stepping down again, after the first \$25 million of revenue is received, to \$0.25 cents per processed ton, with no annual rental fee but with a \$100,000 per quarter minimum revenue.
 Tonogold will reimburse American Flat expenses of approximately \$1.1 million per year during the option life.